 Photogrammetry offers photorealistic mapping results in the form of orthomosaics, point clouds and textured mesh.
 A true, life-like digital twin.
 This can be extremely helpful for identifying and measuring features, especially when the accuracy is so good.
 LIDAR offers a sparse laser point cloud that gives a general sense of shapes and contours but does not offer contextual detail.
 You can also colorize LIDAR data with RGB data, but this is a more complicated process, and you will still be lacking the details you get with photogrammetry.

-Photogrammetry (left) and LIDAR (right) both allow creation of accurate 3D maps.
+Photogrammetry (top) and LIDAR (bottom) both allow creation of accurate 3D maps.
 Photogrammetry outputs also include high-resolution visual data in full color for every point on the map to aid in the interpretation.
 LIDAR outputs are often colorized based on intensity of reflection, such that soft objects (leaves of trees, grass) can be more easily differentiated from hard objects (walls, roofs, cars, etc.).
 LIDAR image credit: USGS (2018a): Kilauea Volcano, HI June 2018

 In the cases of both LIDAR and photogrammetry, the sensors do not penetrate through the leaves.
 However the nature of the two methods allows for LIDAR to offer information on the ground in densely wooded areas that feature a tight canopy.
 Specifically, the laser beams shower down over a forested area, and some can reach the floor and bounce back up.
 Photogrammetry, which relies on photographs, will not give as much information on canopy-covered grounds due to the darkness and shadows that dense tree stands create.
 Note that photogrammetry will offer topographical information in lightly wooded areas or forested areas that do not feature heavy canopy.